psychemedia/island-storynotes/knighton-gorges-ghosts.md

 .-since they make Ralph "the Marshal" in

-' Oascony, 1294, and who died by or before
+' Gascony, 1294, and who died by or before

 .May, 1296, > identical with Ralph, "Baron